sinoz/Rabyrinth/README.md

-# tReffik
+# Rabyrinth
-A serious game to help children learn how traffic lights control traffic.
+A serious game to help children with the computational thinking mindset.